 - The CatDog episode "Battle Of The Bands" had the titular duo enter said competition with Cat playing guitar and Dog playing the drums.
 However, due to Cat's insistence that they play really, really soft, they were nearly booed out of the competition, until the Greases showed up, having mistaken the competition for an actual battle, which results in CatDog finally winning the Battle of the Bands.

-- The 1935 Disney Silly Symphony "Music Land" involved a Saxophone from The Isle of Jazz having a Romeo and Juliet romance with a Violin from Symphony Land, which culminates in the two different styles having an all out musical artillery duel.
+- The 1935 Disney Silly Symphony "Music Land" involved a Saxophone from The Isle of Jazz having a Star-Crossed Lovers romance with a Violin from Symphony Land, which culminates in the two different styles having an all out musical artillery duel.

 - Sonic Boom had the episode "Battle of the Boy Bands".
 Justin Beaver uses Mind-Control Music that enslaves girls.
 To stop him, Sonic, Tails, and Knuckles pose as a boy band and challenge Justin to a musical showdown.
 In reality, they are stalling for time until one of Tails' gadgets can analyze Justin's music and create a counter frequency to free the girls.

 - Wishfart features one in the episode "We Are Cheetah Face!", with Dez, Puffin, and Akiko having to play against the Jerkass God of Rock and their former idol, Hairy Smilez.